-A student wishing to withdraw from a course (or courses) after mid-semester may apply to the Academic Status and Degrees Committee for approval.
-With the approval of the request, a grade (or grades) of "W" will appear on the transcript.
+A student wishing to withdraw from a course or courses after mid-semester may apply to the Dean of Graduate Studies for approval.
+With the approval of the request, a grade or grades of "W" will appear on the transcript.